 The researchers evaluated associations between hepatitis C and self-reported injection drug use, CD4 T-cell count, and HIV RNA viral load.
 Given the retrospective nature of the study, however, information on sexual activity and HCV risk factors other than injection drug use was unavailable.

-- A total of 1830 men who initially tested HCV negative had at least 1 subsequent positive HCV antibody test.
+- A total of 1830 men who initially tested HCV negative had at least 1 subsequent HCV antibody test.

 - At the time of the initial negative HCV test, 94% of the men were receiving combination antiretroviral therapy (ART).